mmuoDev/go-whatsapp/README.md

 Build a WhatsApp chatbot using Go.
 This package makes it easy to use NLP (Natural Language Processing), navigation, menus and sessions on a WhatsApp chatbot.

-You can easily plug in your WhatsApp Business API either directly from Facebook or third-party platforms like Twilio,Clickatel,etc. This package provides an implementation for Twilio.
+You can easily plug in your WhatsApp Business API either directly from Facebook or third-party platforms like Twilio,Clickatel,etc.

+https://user-images.githubusercontent.com/16281845/181497645-f984def0-1be1-4d98-acb1-902b8b8e2a6e.MP4

+This package provides an implementation for Twilio.
 The code snippets uses Twilio's WhatsApp.

-https://user-images.githubusercontent.com/16281845/181497645-f984def0-1be1-4d98-acb1-902b8b8e2a6e.MP4

 ## **Hearing**
-You can listen to different types of messages.
+You can listen for different types of messages.
 ### Listen for Text
 ```
 twilio := twilio.NewListener(r)